deepsense-ai/ds-template/{{ cookiecutter.repo_name }}/README.md

 # Project documentation

-In `docs/` directory are Sphinx RST files.
+In `docs/` directory are Sphinx RST/Markdown files.

 To build documentation locally, in your configured environment, you can use `build_docs.sh` script: